Dr. Frank Mullins

 Fax: (336) 256-2645

-Dr. Mullins’ research interests include strategic human resource management, employee compensation, retirement benefits, family firms, and corporate governance.
-His research is forthcoming in peer-reviewed management journals such as Human Resource Management and has been presented at a number of top international conferences including the annual Academy of Management, American Psychological Association, Industry Studies Association, and Labor and Employment Relations Association conferences.
-In addition, he is a Louis O. Kelso Fellow and was previously a Bill Nobles Fellow at Rutgers University in the School of Management and Labor Relations conducting research on employee involvement and ownership practices and serves as the Chair of the Caucus committee for the 2014 Academy of Management conference in Philadelphia, PA.
+Dr. Mullins’ research interests include strategic human resource management, employee ownership, family firms, and corporate governance.
+His research is forthcoming in refereed publications such as Human Resource Management and Advances in Industrial and Labor Relations and has been presented at a number of top international conferences including the annual Academy of Management, American Psychological Association, Industry Studies Association, and Labor and Employment Relations Association conferences.
+In addition, he is a Louis O. Kelso Fellow and was previously a Bill Nobles Fellow at Rutgers University in the School of Management and Labor Relations conducting research on employee involvement and ownership practices and served as the Chair of the Caucus committee for the 2014 Academy of Management conference in Philadelphia, PA.

 Dr. Mullins teaches courses in compensation & benefits (Master’s), staffing (Master’s), human resource management (Master’s & undergraduate), and organizational behavior (undergraduate).
 He is also a recipient of the 2013-2014 Junior Faculty Teaching Excellence Award from North Carolina A&T State University.